anasofacuna/assignment03/README.md

 *This document is about intformation Architecture of Assignment 3*

 ### Ontology
-- Jialin Huo
+- The people chosen are international students
-- Maria Mancheno
+- The people chosen have some hobbies outside classroom
-- Richard O Akomea
+- The people chosen have experience living overseas

 ### Taxonomy
 - Intro